nikola310/Legal-Informatics/README.md

 To get html and metadata for all individual judgements run the script names_processing.py.
 When you run it a window will appear, asking you to select the directory where files containing identification numbers are stored.
-This script will use those identification numbers to create links to individual judgements and then get the necessary data.
+This script will use those identification numbers to create links to individual judgements and then get the necessary data (html and metadata).
 Data will be stored in directories, each named after a specific judgement type.

 To get plain text contained inside the html format of judgements run the script htmlTotxt.py.
 When you run it a window will appear, asking you to select the directory in which all html judgement files are stored.
 The script will recursively search